Master of Education: Special Education

 The graduate special education program is offered using the Cohort System.
 A maximum of 15 students may enroll in one of three Cohorts each year (June, August and January).

 Classes are generally held on weekends in the Fanuchånan and Fañomnåkan, and on weekdays during the Finakpo’.
 Students will meet the requirements for GCEC Special Education Certification (K-12) and may complete the Master of Education in six terms (12 months).
+If needed, an additional term may be added.

 All students seeking teaching certification must pass the PRAXIS CORE: Reading, Writing & Math, PRAXIS II – PLT (level determined by student) and PRAXIS II (0354-Special Education) examinations as required by GCEC.
-Those students seeking the Master of Education must pass the PRAXIS II (0354-Special Education) examination and complete the NCATE approved Electronic Portfolio to meet the Comprehensive Examination requirements.
+Those students seeking the Master of Education must pass the PRAXIS II (0354-Special Education) examination and complete the Special Education Portfolio to meet the Comprehensive Examination requirements.
 Additional coursework and internship may be required depending on the applicants’ background.
 Students seeking teacher certification should obtain a GCEC Teacher Certification Evaluation before developing a program of study.

 SPECIFIC PREREQUISITES